-Every year, the Romans celebrated the birthday of their city on the 21st of April, the day on which, according to early traditions, Romulus founded Rome by tracing the pomerium, the sacred urban boundary separating the city (urbs) from the country (ager).
+Every year, the Romans celebrated their city’s birthday on 21 April, the day on which, according to early traditions, Romulus founded Rome by tracing the pomerium, the sacred urban boundary separating the city (urbs) from the country (ager).
 The celebrations were held during the Parilia, a rural festival associated with flocks and herds, which predated Rome’s founding.
 In AD 121, for the 874th birthday of Rome, Hadrian established a new series of games in the Circus Maximus, elevated the Parilia festival into the Romaia, the Natalis Urbis Romae, consecrated the Temple of Venus and Roma on the Velian Hill and renewed the existing line of the pomerium.

 The Parilia, celebrated annually on 21 April in honour of the god or goddess Pales (protector of shepherds), originated as a rural festival designed to purify and protect the flocks and ensure Rome’s agricultural fertility.
 In his Fasti (book 4), Ovid describes in detail the rites of the Parilia festival as a public purification by fire and smoke, followed by the drinking of wine mixed with milk and the leaping through the flames.
 Ovid connects the Parilia with the birth of Rome by suggesting that the fire of the Parilia is like the fire burning Troy that Aeneas escaped.